Code-Dani/CentroVaccini_UNI_Project/PortaleCittadiniFX/lib/javafx-sdk-11.0.2/legal/javafx.media/applecoreaudio.md

 <pre>

 File:
-Abstract: Part of CoreAudio Utility Classes
+Abstract: Part of CoreAudio Utility classes
 Version: 1.1

 Disclaimer: IMPORTANT: This Apple software is supplied to you by Apple